paraskuk/Rust-Fibonacci-REST-Kubernetes-Prometheus-Grafana/README.md

 ```sh
 helm install fibonacci .
 ```
+> [!WARNING]
+> Do not execute helm install again as it will overwrite the existing deployment.
 > [!TIP]
 > If you already have the chart installed and want to upgrade it: